Solvable Tuple Patterns and Their Applications to Program Verification: Implementation and Experiments

 \subsection{Experiments}

-To evaluate the effectiveness of \tupinf{} and \chocolat{}, we have conducted experiments on a benchmark set selected from CHC-COMP 2025 ADT-LIN category.\footnote{\url{https://chc-comp.github.io/}} The benchmark set consists of 445 instances of the CHC satisfiability problem, which are all the instances of the ADT-LIN category where the used ADTs are only list-like data structures.
+We have conducted experiments on a benchmark set selected from CHC-COMP 2025 ADT-LIN category.
+The benchmark set consists of 445 instances of the CHC satisfiability problem, which are all the instances of the ADT-LIN category where the used ADTs are only list-like data structures.
 The experiments were conducted on a machine with AMD Ryzen 9 5900X CPU and 32GB RAM.
-The cpu and wallclock time limits were set to 3 minutes, and the memory limit was set to 8GB.
+The cpu and wallclock time limits were 3 minutes, and the memory limit was 8GB.
 The number of CPU cores was limited to 4.